-The greatest threat to our health is toxicity (see The Secret of Health is the Removal of Waste on our research page).
+The greatest threat to our health is toxicity (see: The Secret of Health is the Removal of Waste).
 The body, in doing its wonderful job of keeping us alive, produces a colossal 30 billion cells of waste each day, which have to be removed.
 If the pathways of elimination become clogged, which to some extent will be the case for most of us, then a range of symptoms/diseases line up at our door.
 These can be as seemingly innocent as headaches and aches and pains, which are often the first signs of toxicity and can reach the disabling heights of cardiovascular disease, cancer and other life threatening conditions.

 For the spirit this means finding a life of meaning and purpose and removing those things that are an obstacle to your endeavours.
 A spiritual life does not necessarily mean a religious life, although for some it may well do.
 The context in which spirit is being used here is a life of contemplation, reflection, a life that reveres periods of silence, that is quietly determined and focused on making one’s existence count.
 Anything that is denying you that opportunity, that is blocking your way, would be considered toxic and in order to fulfill your potential and purpose you would need to find ways to remove those obstacles.
 It is important to understand that a life that has a spiritual river flowing through its centre nourishes every part of your being.
 The latest research coming out of universities across the world clearly shows that a life of prayer, meditation, positive intention and altruism enhances human health.
 (Oxman, Thomas, et al. 1995, Psychosomatic Medicine and Powell, L.H., Shahabi, L., Thoresen, C. E. 2003, American Psychologist and Astin, J. A., et al. 2000, Annals of Internal Medicine).